nickvpn/image-to-asciiart/README.md

 First main Java project.
-Converts a given Image URL (Png, Jpg) to ASCII Art, provided a scale, larger number = smaller.
-Labor of love (Hopefully).
+# Converts a given Image URL (Png, Jpg) to ASCII Art, provided a scale, larger number = smaller.
+Project contains all of the code for the project.
+Labor of love.